 - Physical Abilities

-Although companies can make arrangements for professionals with certain disabilities, radiology careers often require physical tasks, such as moving patients, staying on one's feet for long shifts, and using heavy equipment.
-Administrative and education radiology careers may require less physical stamina.
+Although companies can make arrangements for professionals with certain disabilities, radiology careers often require physical tasks, such as moving patients, standing for long shifts, and using heavy equipment.
+Administrative and education-focused radiology careers may require less physical stamina.

 - Attention to Detail

 Radiologic techniques require precise execution and interpretation.
 Professionals must use imaging instruments as instructed in precise areas of patients' bodies.
-Otherwise, they risk missing something important or they may need to call a patient in for another test.
+Otherwise, they risk missing something important.
 Radiologists must also read test results carefully to make accurate diagnoses.

 - Technical Savvy